 - Last updated:

-The Sunshine Coast economy has doubled in size in the last decade, with a current Gross Regional Product of more than A$13 billion.
+The Sunshine Coast economy is one of the largest regional economies in Australia, with a current Gross Regional product of more than A$16 billion (2014-2015, AEC Group).
 The economy is predicted to grow in a strong and sustainable pattern over the next 20 years to reach A$33 billion in 2033, accompanied by an increase in high-value employment, export and household income.

-The Sunshine Coast was the highest growing regional economy in Queensland between 2000-01 and 2010-11 (Queensland Government 2013).
-The average annual economic growth of the Sunshine Coast from 2001-13 (4.05% per annum) compared with other major global economies (International Monetary Fund, October 2013) demonstrates the region’s economic strength and resilience.
-Economic growth on the Sunshine Coast surpassed the Australian average annual growth by 1% per annum over this period.
+The average annual economic growth of the Sunshine Coast from 2002-2015 (4.09% per annum) compared with other major global economies (International Monetary Fund, October 2015) demonstrates the region’s economic strength and resilience.
+Economic growth on the Sunshine Coast surpassed the Australian average annual growth rate by 1.05% per annum over this period.